National Certificate in Agriculture (General Skills) from Primary Industry Training Organisation

 People undertaking this qualification may be working in a variety of agricultural sectors, and therefore the inclusion of generic farming standards recognises practical skills for both livestock and arable farming, and provides the context in which assessment takes place on-farm.

-On successful completion of the qualification candidates may progress to the following Agriculture Industry Training Organisation qualifications depending on the sector in which they are employed:
+On successful completion of the qualification candidates may progress to the following Primary Industry Training Organisation qualifications depending on the sector in which they are employed:

 .
 National Certificate in Agriculture (Level 2) with strands in Cattle Farming, Dairy Farming, Deer Farming, and Sheep Farming [Ref: 1434];